nhsengland/it-standards/Services/service-procurement.md

 This is especially important for services that may be used by multiple NHS organisations.
 The NHS is a very complex collaboration of independent organisations and it must not be assumed that they will all be able to operate in the same way, have the same budgets, or have the same requirements.

+Any documentation should be made available in non-PDF format for accessibility.

 ## IP, definitions, documentation of Data, interfaces, API's, data schema's, etc. BELONGS TO THE CROWN, not the vendor or supplier